The Definitive Guide to Buying and Placing ATMs

 1k Removable cassette-This is a 1000 note removable cassette which allows you to either buy an extra cassette and swap cassettes when vaulting machines or remove cassette and add cash in a private or more secure location.

-Electronic Lock- most of the locks for the safe come standard e-lock although some still have a dial lock as base and most operators upgrade to the e-lock for an additional small cost.
+Electronic Lock- the locks for the safe come standard with a dial lock and most operators upgrade to the e-lock for an additional $50.
 Audit Lock (single use Armor truck requirement) can add $300-$400 to the lock cost

-EMV (Europay, master card, Visa) ready– Please ensure your machine is EMV ready as this is the standard as of 2017
+EMV (Europay, master card, Visa- see glossary for more) ready– Please ensure your machine is EMV ready, this standard will start rolling out October of 2016

-You should attempt to select a manufacturer and stick with it if building portfolio or organizing multiple locations.
+You should attempt to select a manufacturer and stick with it if building portfolio.
 This will enable you to streamline your knowledge and order parts more easily and eventually have spare parts on hand.

 Resources for purchasing machines

-We are able to provide machines at cost and usually meet or beat any of the competitors out there, please call us for ATM pricing and ATM machine recommendations.
+We are able to provide machines at cost and usually meet or beat any of the competitors out there, please call us for pricing and machine recommendations.

-ATM Signage, ATM receipt paper and ATM parts and repair can all be ordered through www.connectatm.com
+Signage, receipt paper and parts and repair can all be ordered through ATM Brokerage.com

 Installations costs vary between $200-$500 depending on the location and the complexity of the installation, running wiring for internet/phone or electrical will typically run you more.